Clavius4/Clavius4/README.md

   I am passionate about delivering high-quality software solutions and committed to continuous learning and growth in the field of software development.
 </p>

 <details>
   <summary>🧑 More about Me!</summary>

-- 🔭 I’m currently on a quest to build **amazing** things.
+- 🔭 I'm currently on a quest to build **amazing** things.
 One of them is a **USSD application service** in both Django, Spring Boot and Nodejs/Expressjs

-- 🌱 I’m currently learning **IoT and Blockchain** 🤓
+- 🌱 I'm currently learning **IoT and Blockchain** 🤓

-- 🤝 I’m looking for help with **Learning about Iot & Blockchain**
+- 🤝 I'm looking for help with **Learning about Iot & Blockchain**

 - 👨‍💻 All of my projects are available on my github and portfolio <a href="https://github.com/Clavius4/" target="_blank">here</a>